-FUNDRAISING ROADMAP: DEMYSTIFYING THE COMPLEXITIES OF THE FUNDER ECOSYSTEM live webinar on Friday, April 8, Ecosystem Day, during the Skoll World Forum to share how we take the guesswork out of fundraising efforts.
+FUNDRAISING ROADMAP: DEMYSTIFYING THE COMPLEXITIES OF THE FUNDER ECOSYSTEM

+Congratulations to the Skoll World Forum team for another successful event, and to the 2022 Skoll Awardees!
+Black Fox Philanthropy would like to thank everyone who attended our live webinar on Friday, April 8, Ecosystem Day, during the Skoll World Forum to share how we take the guesswork out of fundraising efforts.
 The webinar, Fundraising Roadmap: Demystifying the Complexities in the Funder Ecosystem, may be viewed here.